 - Second-Degree Murder – In general, second-degree murder covers anything not included in the definition of first-degree murder.
 This is a murder that is still considered willful but not premeditated.
 A conviction for second-degree murder carries a sentence of 15 years to life in prison.

 There is also a special type of murder charge in California referred to as “capital murder” or “first-degree murder with special circumstances.”
-These are crimes that are considered especially egregious, and as such they carry a harsher penalty.
-This type of charge is a first-degree murder charge that is accompanied by the following circumstances: murder for financial gain, murder of a police officer or elected official, or murdering a witness to prevent him or her from testifying in court.
-Conviction for this type of charge is punishable by the death penalty, also called capital punishment, or life in prison without the possibility of parole.
+These are crimes that are considered especially egregious, and as such, they carry a harsher penalty.
+This type of charge is a first-degree murder charge that is accompanied by the following circumstances: murder for financial gain, the murder of a police officer or elected official, or murdering a witness to prevent him or her from testifying in court.
+A conviction for this type of charge is punishable by the death penalty, also called capital punishment, or life in prison without the possibility of parole.

-A murder charge is extremely serious and an effective defense against such a charge requires an experienced and knowledgeable attorney.
+A murder charge is extremely serious, and an effective defense against such a charge requires an experienced and knowledgeable attorney.
 Although the specific plan for a defense depends on the details and nature of what happened, many defenses seek to prove that what happened does not fit the definition of murder.

 For example, if it can be shown that there was no premeditation, such as when a death occurs in an accidental way or in a moment of sudden rage, then it cannot be first-degree murder.
 It can also be argued that while a defendant did kill another person, it was done as an act of self-defense and so it was not an “unlawful killing,” which is required for a murder conviction.
 A defense attorney can also work to show that a defendant was never even present at the scene of the incident, or that evidence may have been tainted in some way, thus altering the details of the case.
 Some of our most common murder defenses also include:

-Do not try to defend yourself against a murder charge, and do not agree to an interview or interrogation with police without an attorney present.
-If you believe you are a suspect in an investigation and the police wants to interview you, or you have been formally charged with a murder offense, call the attorneys at Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss the details of your situation and start building the strongest defense possible for your case.
+Do not try to defend yourself against a murder charge and do not agree to an interview or interrogation with police without an attorney present.
+If you believe you are a suspect in an investigation and the police want to interview you, or you have been formally charged with a murder offense, call the attorneys at Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss the details of your situation and start building the strongest defense possible for your case.